jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 ### Design & Sample Code

-To use a `react-toastify` toast requires some simple JavaScript:
+Using a `react-toastify` toast requires some JavaScript:

 ```js
 class App extends Component {